uakbr/bypass-methods/README_accessibility.md

 In Phase 2, we've enhanced our framework with secure inter-process communication using Windows Named Pipes.
 This allows multiple processes to communicate with the main accessibility controller, enabling remote control and integration with other applications.

-## Phase 3: Enhanced and Advanced Screen Capture
+## Phase 3: Advanced Screen Capture Systems

 In Phase 3, we've implemented sophisticated screen capture techniques that can bypass `SetWindowDisplayAffinity` protection used by secure browsers like LockDown Browser.
-Our approach uses a multi-layered strategy:
+Our approach uses a multi-layered strategy with two powerful modern APIs:

-1. **Enhanced Capture Methods**: Accessibility-focused techniques including Magnification API and UI Automation.
-2. **Advanced Low-Level Techniques**: Windows graphics stack methods like DXGI Desktop Duplication and Direct3D capture that operate at the driver level.
-3. **Proxy System**: An intelligent system that tries all methods in sequence until one succeeds.

-This multi-layered approach uses legitimate Windows APIs while targeting different levels of the Windows graphics stack to reliably capture content even from heavily protected windows.
+1. **Windows Graphics Capture API**: Modern Windows 10+ screen capture technology that interfaces directly with the Desktop Window Manager.
+2. **DXGI Desktop Duplication API**: Low-level DirectX technology that works directly with the GPU to capture frame buffer content.

+These advanced methods are complemented by additional techniques:
+- Enhanced capture methods (Magnification API, Direct Memory, etc.)
+- Direct3D capture for GPU-rendered content
+- Display driver level capture mechanisms

+Our system intelligently selects the most appropriate method for each situation, with multiple fallbacks to ensure reliable operation across different hardware and Windows configurations.

 ## Why UI Automation Framework?